opencomputeproject/onie/_sources/testing/overview.txt

 Testing Environment
 ===================

-In order to test an ONIE device, the following is required:
+In order to test an ONIE device, the following are required:

 * ONIE device (referred to as Device Under Test or DUT)

 * Vendor provided serial console cable (for device interaction and recording of session)